inmanta/examples/vendors/README.md

   * Set a VRF
   * Set a VFR with address-families
   * Set a policy for an interface
+  * Set a statitc route
+  * Set a VRF statitc route
   * ...
 * Juniper
   * ...
 * Nokia
   * ...

+## Notes

+In the vendor examples, there are two forms of configuration snippets; coupled and decoupled, providing the same result.